PHPMailer/PHPMailer/README.md

 Available as part of the Tidelift Subscription.

-The maintainers of PHPMailer and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source packages you use to build your applications.
+The maintainers of PHPMailer and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open-source packages you use to build your applications.
 Save time, reduce risk, and improve code health, while paying the maintainers of the exact packages you use.
 [Learn more.](https://tidelift.com/subscription/pkg/packagist-phpmailer-phpmailer?utm_source=packagist-phpmailer-phpmailer&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)